 9ct vs. 18ct Gold: What's the difference and does it matter?

-Pure gold is very soft and isn't always practical to use alone in fine jewellery.
+Pure gold is very soft and often not practical to use alone in fine jewellery.
 For this reason, it's combined with other metals for durability.
-This durability is particularly important in the instance of gold wedding engagement rings and wedding bands, which are exposed to the elements every single day.
+This hardiness is particularly important in the instance of gold engagement rings and wedding bands, which are exposed to the elements every single day in a quest to withstand the tests of time.
 Caratage is the measurement of gold's purity; it indicates the volume of pure gold in an alloy.

 18ct gold is 75% pure gold and 25% other metals (usually a combination of silver and copper).
 In the case of white gold, that 25% consists purely of white metals, present to contribute a silvery hue.